 Papua New Guinea Country Report

-On 2 August, Peter O'Neill was re-elected as prime minister by 60 votes to 46 following the June–July 2017 national election.
-Policy will probably stall over the next six months, because O'Neill will be primarily concerned with managing legal challenges from opposition figures and consolidating his influence in the new parliament.
-Corruption remains a concern, with allegations of fraud damaging government and opposition figures.
-O'Neill is likely to maintain a favourable foreign-investment environment, particularly in the energy sector, because the government relies on energy projects to boost revenue.
-Disputes between landowners and the extractive industries will disrupt work on mines and surrounding areas.
-Crime levels in the capital Port Moresby and the country remain high,while intertribal conflict occasionally occurs in rural areas.
+Peter O'Neill was re-elected as prime minister by 60 votes to 46 following the June–July 2017 national election.
+O'Neill has consolidated his influence in the new parliament, and over the next three months, will be primarily concerned with improving the government’s revenue and ensuring that the scheduled November 2018 APEC summit in Port Moresby goes smoothly.
+Corruption remains a concern, with allegations of fraud damaging government and opposition figures, as well as senior public officials.
+Disputes over landowner royalty payments will disrupt work on mines and surrounding areas.
+Crime levels in the capital Port Moresby and the country remain high, while intertribal conflict occurs regularly in rural areas.

 Terrorist attacks remain highly unlikely over the next year, as there are no domestic anti-government or ideologically extremist armed groups in Papua New Guinea (PNG).
 Armed groups or individuals are unlikely to select PNG to carry out attacks, as there are very few foreign tourists or businesses.
-Members of armed separatist groups seeking independence for Indonesia's West Papua province may seek temporary refuge on the PNG side of the border, but the likelihood of PNG being used as a base of operations for foreign terrorist groups is low.
-Papua New Guinea is an Asia-Pacific Economic Cooperation (APEC) member, and this suggests dedication to preventing attacks
+Members of armed separatist groups seeking independence for Indonesia's West Papua province occasionally seek temporary refuge on the PNG side of the border, but the likelihood of PNG being used as a base of operations for foreign terrorist groups is low.

-Interstate conflict is very unlikely, but low-level fighting between Indonesian military units and West Papuan insurgents periodically occurs on the border.
+Interstate conflict is very unlikely, but low-level fighting between Indonesian military units and West Papuan insurgents occurs occasionally on the border.
 Fighting between different tribes in the Highlands region remains a regular occurrence, although there is little prospect of these incidents escalating into a broader conflict.
 An outbreak of civil war is unlikely in the one-year outlook, but the 2019 Bougainville independence referendum may heighten civil war risks over the long term.
-Additionally, civil unrest following PNG’s national elections may heighten civil war risks over the long term, considering election season was plagued with violence.
+Additionally, civil unrest is likely to heighten during PNG national elections – the 2017 election season was plagued with localised violence.

 Resource projects face high risk of disruption by locals demanding compensation for land use.
-Violent unrest is likely in the highlands region where illegal small-arms are easily available.
-Disruption to mining caused by unrest is usually limited to several days, but protesters are likely to break into sites, attack workers, and damage property.
-Strikes that occur within Port Moresby, such as in November 2017, have potential to cause city-wide disruption.
-Contested political transitions have led to mass political protests in the capital, but following the 2017 re-election of Peter O'Neill, protest risks will probably reduce over the next six months.
+Violent unrest is likely in the Highlands region, where illegal small-arms are easily available.
+Disruption to projects caused by unrest is usually limited to several days, but protesters are likely to break into sites and damage property, as occurred in Angore, Hela Province in June 2018.
+Strikes in Port Moresby have the potential to cause city-wide disruption.
+Protest risks are likely to be slightly raised ahead of the APEC Summit in November 2018.

 Vaccinations required to enter the country